 Step 3, take a EuroCity train from Zagreb to Budapest as shown here, Zagreb to Vienna as shown here or Zagreb to Prague as shown here.

-Option 2, summer-only EuroNight sleeper from Split to Vienna & Bratislava - with a proper sleeping-car, also recommended...
+Option 2, summer-only EuroNight sleeper from Split to Vienna & Bratislava - 3 times a week in summer, recommended

 -